polylith/java-challenge-template/README.md

    * Go to Java JDK downlaod page: https://jdk.java.net/12/
    * Download the right installer version for your operating system (.exe, .dmg, .deb)
    * Install the Java JDK
-   * Make shure the JAVA_HOME path is set to the JDK (you can check it with maven later)
+   * Make sure the JAVA_HOME path is set to the JDK (you can check it with maven later)

 2. Install Maven
    * Go to Maven download page: https://maven.apache.org/download.cgi